uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Listing Tools

-To list available tools, use the `tools/list` method with no arguments.
+To list available tools, use the `tools/list` method with no arguments. `tools/list` is a standard method that is often called by LLMs when the client is initialized.

 ### Example
 ```